rahulpra045/Voting_Application_Solidity/README.md

 You can interact with the smart contracts using a web3 library like Web3.js or Metamask.
 Refer to the contract documentation for more information on how to interact with the specific functions.

-## Documentation:

-The contract documentation is available in the docs directory.
-The documentation includes detailed information about the contracts, functions, and variables.
-Contributing:

 ## Resources
 * Solidity Documentation: https://docs.soliditylang.org/
 * Hardhat Documentation: https://hardhat.org/hardhat-runner/docs/getting-started